DukeEnglish/mt-class/syllabus.md

 towards intuitions about the material, but to really understand the material, you must read and interact with it in depth, which you cannot do from the slides.
-I urge you to read the source material (especially the textbook) and not to rely extensively on the slides, for exam preparation.
+I urge you to read the source material (especially the textbook) and not to rely extensively on the slides for exam preparation.

 <table class="table table-striped">